elieldepaula/shell-my-pass/README.md

 # Shell My Pass!

-This project aims to be a simple but powerfull password manager using Shell and native tools you probably already have.
-Since we use Linux, you'll need to councern with very few dependencies, or not :)
+This project aims to be a simple but powerful password manager using the Shell and native tools you probably already have.
+Since we use Linux, you will need to worry about very few dependencies, or not :)

 ## Dependencies